Andrejkf/solution_advanced_lane_finding/report_template.md

 A conversion *from pixel units  to meters* is done.
 Then a seccond order polinomial regression estimation is done using numpy.polyfit().

-To ilustrate process, code is shown below:
+To ilustrate process, a short piece of code is shown below:
 ```
 ymbypixel = 30/imghigh # aprox meters by pixel
     xmbypixel = 3.7/700 # aprox meters by pixel